NYPL/cantaloupe-project/README.md

 * v5.0.5 is built using a Java 11 runtime.
 To install this locally, use `brew install openjdk@11`
 * Once Java 11 is installed, you'll want to set it as the default.
 Find the installation directory with `brew --prefix openjdk@11`
+* You may need to symlink the new installation with `sudo ln -sfn <path_to_installation_directory>/openjdk@11/libexec/openjdk.jdk /Library/Java/JavaVirtualMachines/openjdk-11.jdk`
 * Open your shell config file (for a bash shell, this'll be `~/.bashrc` or `~/.bash_profile`, for zshell, it's `~/.zshrc`)
 * Add the following: `export JAVA_HOME=<path_to_installation_directory>/openjdk@11` (for me, it was `export JAVA_HOME=/opt/homebrew/opt/openjdk@11`
 * Also add `export PATH=$JAVA_HOME/bin:$PATH`